cdl-geneseo/geneseo-dictionary/H/Hangry.md

 # Hangry

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hangry

 Created by  Unknown User (nac16) on Dec 11, 2020

 adj.
 Means that someone is so hungry that they have become angry.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 97.7% of students surveyed know the word.97.7% of students surveyed know the word.
 Of those surveyed, 93% believed it originated elsewhere.
 (Chojnacki, G-M, 2020)